1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Kentucky Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Matching Funds Program is sponsored by Kentucky Cabinet for Economic Development.
-Kentucky’s SBIR/STTR Matching Funds Program provides supplemental state funding to Kentucky companies that have received federal SBIR or STTR awards, but it is geographically limited to businesses located in Kentucky.
+This program provides supplemental state funding to Kentucky companies that have received federal SBIR or STTR awards, aiming to bridge the gap between phases and accelerate commercialization.

 Get alerted about grants like this